Bertiscoding/ad-publishing-dog/src/pages/18-shetland-sheepdog.md

 ## Starting Early and Being Consistent

 Commence training early for a well-behaved Sheltie.
-Consistency is key—establish routines, commands, and rewards.
+Consistency is key — establish routines, commands, and rewards.
 Lay the foundation for advanced training with early, positive experiences.

 ## Basic Commands